School of Medicine

 Clinical Professor, Dermatology

-BioKristin M. Nord, M.D., is a Clinical Professor of Dermatology and has served as Residency Program Director since 2012.
+BioKristin M. Nord, M.D., is a Clinical Professor of Dermatology and served as Residency Program Director from 2012-2022.
 Dr. Nord received her doctor of medicine from the Columbia University College of Physicians and Surgeons, and completed her residency in Dermatology at New York Presbyterian-Columbia University Medical Center.
-Dr. Nord is Attending Physician at the VA Palo Alto Health Care System, where her clinical interests are general dermatology, complex medical dermatology and procedural dermatology, and she serves as Assistant Chief of Dermatologic Surgery.
+Dr. Nord is Attending Physician at the VA Palo Alto Health Care System, where her clinical interests are general dermatology, complex medical dermatology and procedural dermatology, and she serves as Assistant Co-Chief of Dermatologic Surgery.
 Her research focus is on skin cancer education and prevention, and she is co-faculty lead for SUNSPORT (Stanford University Sun Protection Outreach Research and Teamwork).

 Roberto Novoa, MD

 Current Research and Scholarly InterestsMy research interests include the medical applications of artificial intelligence, cutaneous lymphoma, and the side effects of targeted therapies.
 I have served as the lead dermatologist in our ongoing effort to develop AI-augmented classification of skin lesions.
 We are in the process of establishing one of the first prospective studies examining the performance of a deep learning algorithm in real-world patients.